 When submitting an auction estimate request, please make sure that you fill out all of your contact details along with descriptive details of the item you would like to sell such as its name, vintage (if applicable), age etc. Documentation is optional but if you have any please include a copy as this will help to verify authenticity.

 Once you have all of the above information to hand, submit your request using the below button and a member of our team will be in touch with your valuation.

 Wine Auctioneer accepts red, white, rose and sparkling table wines along with fortified wines such as Port, Sherry and Marsala.

-Wine Auctioneer does not accept consignments of small-format bottles (except sweet wines), spirits, vermouth, beers, ciders and non-alcoholic wines.
+Wine Auctioneer does not accept consignments of miniature bottles, spirits, vermouth, beers, ciders and non-alcoholic wines.

 Following the introduction of Minimum Unit Pricing legislation from the Scottish Government, Wine Auctioneer introduced starting-bids.
 Any consignment deemed unlikely to achieve starting-bid value will be rejected at auctioneer's discretion.

 Our staff conduct a strict authenticity and condition check of all consignments received; Wine Auctioneer will only accept bottles which are in good physical condition - seals intact and no leakage - and we reserve the right to withdraw and reject any Lot which displays evidence of leakage at any time.